JoshDoody/fsn/_posts/2016-12-19-sample-resume-format-review.md

 title: Sample résumé format review
 headline: How strong is your résumé?
 subhead: Get a detailed video review of a real life résumé
-excerpt: Find out what hiring managers are looking for on your résumé, plus common mistakes to avoid so your résumé doesn't end up on the bottom of the pile.
+description: Find out what hiring managers are looking for on your résumé, plus common mistakes to avoid so your résumé doesn't end up on the bottom of the pile.
 categories:
   - interview
 tags: